dotnet/dotnet-docker/samples/aspnetapp/aspnet-docker-dev-in-container.md

 ## Test your application in a container while you develop

 You can retest your application in a container with every local code change.
-This works for both console applications and websites.
-The syntax differs a bit for Windows and Linux containers.
 You can see this demonstrated in [Develop .NET Core Applications in a Container](../dotnetapp/dotnet-docker-dev-in-container.md).